samayo/bulletproof/README.md

 ````bash
 $ php composer.phar require samayo/bulletproof:2.0.*
 ````
-Or [download it manually][bulletproof_archive] based on the archived version of release-cycles
+Or [download it manually][bulletproof_archive] based on the archived version of release-cycles.

 Usage
 -----